teambit/docs/docs/components/commands/bit-init.md

 title: Bit Init
 ---

-Initialize a Bit Harmony workspace and then manually configure the environnement and install any peer dependencies needed.
+Initialize a Bit Harmony workspace and then manually configure the environment and install any peer dependencies needed.

 ```bash
 bit init --harmony